Beebarnes/would-you-rather/README.md

 ## Installing would you rather

-Cloning this repository means that the user needs to only `cd` in to the correct directory and run `npm install` followed by `npm start`.
+Cloning this repository means that the user needs to only `cd` in to the correct directory and run <code>npm install</code> followed by <code>npm start</code>.
 This will open the web page for the application.

 ## Notes on Use